Skip to Content

 • Type of Trail: Loop

 Montane Traverse is one of the lesser-known hikes in Canmore.
-It is a very easy hike that starts with a slight incline through the forest.
-Eventually, you’ll end up next to the Silvertip golf course with beautiful views over the grass with mountains in the distance.
+It’s a very easy hike that starts with a slight incline through the forest.
+Eventually, we ended up next to the Silvertip golf course with beautiful views over the grass with mountains in the distance!

-As you reach the end, you’ll start walking back to your starting point along the road.
+As we reached the end, we started walking back to the starting point along the road.
 If you don’t want to walk next to the road, you can just go back the way you came instead of completing the entire loop.

 This hike is also accessible in the winter, however, you might need some snowshoes.